 Taken in conjunction with the findings regarding the importance of the qualification, it seems to be the case that importance could be related to domain-specific skills or knowledge whereas preparedness is a broader concept, encapsulating generic skills and potentially basic employability.
 Alternatively, as around half of graduates whose employers responded to the survey had been employed in their current position before they completed their qualification, it is understandable that a higher education qualification could be perceived as being less important while still preparing the graduate for employment by broadening or deepening existing skills and knowledge.

 In general, graduates across all fields of education were less likely than their supervisors to indicate they felt their qualification prepared them for their current job, as shown by Table 11.
 Architecure and building graduates, 78.3 per cent, Creative arts graduates, 81.4 per cent and Society and culture graduates, 84.3 per cent, were least likely to state that their qualification prepared them for their job.
-Supervisors in each of these areas were more likely to state that the course had prepared the graduate well or very well for their current employment with Architecture and building graduate supervisors rating preparedness 16.9 percentage points higher than graduates.
+Supervisors in each of these areas were more likely to state that the course had prepared the graduate well or very well for their current employment, with Architecture and building graduate supervisors rating preparedness 16.9 percentage points higher than graduates.
 Supervisors of graduates from the Creative arts and Society and culture fields of education also rated preparedness higher than graduates by 7.1 percentage points and 8.2 percentage points respectively.

 It should also be noted there was less variation across fields of education among supervisors stating the qualification prepared the graduate for current employment, 3.0 percentage points (see Table 11), than amongst supervisors stating the qualifaction was important for the job, 11.9 percentage points (see Table 8).
 This seems to support the previous observation that while higher education qualifications may not be ‘important’ in the sense they are not ‘mandatory’ or ‘required’, they nevertheless prepare graduates for employment very well.